-- Will be used outside at entry points for queuing lines for students (line of red tape placed on sidewalk every 6 feet) - Outside student queuing locations for entry
+Will be used outside at entry points for queuing lines for students (line of red tape placed on sidewalk every 1.8 m).

-"Stand Here" signage
+"Stand Here" Signage

 Anywhere with queues or lines (Floors of offices, staff rooms, mail area, water filling stations, outside of bathrooms, cafeterias, etc.